thorbengrosser/eventmobi-helpers/TurnChatOffForGroups/ReadMe.md

 4. **Execution**: The script will process each member of the chosen group and disable their chat feature, displaying progress along the way.

 ## Important Notes
-- Ensure the correct API version is used in the headers.
 - The script requires a stable internet connection to interact with the EventMobi API.
 - Handle sensitive data (like API keys) with care.